 However, some of us want more control over how our editor looks.
-Thankfully, Sublime Text provides the ability to easily apply different themes, each with their own set of unique color schemes and visual tweaks.
+Thankfully, Sublime Text provides the ability to easily apply different themes, each with its own set of unique color schemes and visual tweaks.

-In this article created by our team at wpDataTables, we’re going to take a look at the best Sublime Text themes you can use to make your coding experience more comfortable and pleasing to the eye.
+In this article created by our team at wpDataTables, we’re going to take a look at the best Sublime Text plugins you can use to make your coding experience more comfortable and pleasing to the eye.

-What are Sublime Text Themes?
+What are Sublime Text Plugins?